apigear-io/template-cpp17/docs/docs/features/features.md

 - examples_mqtt - examples of generated code for the olink feature.
 Contains:
 	- `mqttserver` shows use of your interfaces with mqtt adapted for your services.
 	- `mqttclient` shows use of your interfaces as a mqtt adapted for your services users.
+- [NATS](nats.md) _experimental_ - provides minimal working adapters for NATS client and service side for each interfaces.
+Check also NATS in other technology templates that supports it.
+- - examples_nats - examples of generated code for the olink feature.
+Contains:
+	- `natsserver` shows use of your interfaces with nats adapted for your services.
+	- `natsclient` shows use of your interfaces as a nats adapted for your services users.
 - examples of generated code for basic features:
   - `app` simple example with stubs.
   - `appthreadsafe` simple example with stubs wrapped with thread safe decorator.
 See [thread safe decorator from core features](stubs.md#core)